ON THIS PAGE

 protocols { bgp { group abcd { ## ## ’1’ was inherited from group ’one’ ## preference 1; ## ## ’10’ was inherited from group ’one’ ## hold-time 10; ## ## ’3’ was inherited from group ’one’ ## out-delay 3; } } }

-Configuration groups are used for applying configurations across other hierarchies without re-entering configuration data.
-Some configuration groups specify every configuration detail.
-Other configuration groups make use of wildcards to configure ranges of data, without detailing each configuration line.
-Some configurations have an inheritance path that includes a long string of configurations to be applied.
+You use configuration groups to apply configurations across other hierarchies without re-entering configuration data.
+You can specify every configuration detail in a configuration groups.
+You can also use wildcards in configuration groups to configure ranges of data, without detailing each configuration line.
+Another way to use configuration groups is to create an inheritance path that includes a long string of configurations to be applied.

 If your system uses many configuration groups that use wildcards,